hkeiken/wsl2-globalprotect/README.md

 A simple script to run the powershell script.
 As the Powershell script was not possible to run from Global Protect VPN connect event, a workaround was found with triggering it from a batch file.

-## 3 - Configuration of Global Protect to run this script each time Global Connect VPN connects.
+## 3 - Configuration of Global Protect

 Global Protect is capable of running a "Post VPN Connect" script as an admin user.
 To do so, one will have to create a new key named post-vpn-connect in
 HKEY_LOCAL_MACHINE\SOFTWARE\Palo Alto Networks\GlobalProtect\Settings